HsiangHung/Machine_Learning_Note/ML_application/Anti-Abuse/README.md

 ## Clustering

 The blog [[Preeti Hemant]][Detecting Suspicious Accounts in Online Social Networks] implements clustering method to create features, and use the clustering results to labeled individual account.
-The cluster detection pipeline is as follows:
+The cluster detection pipeline is as follows (credit from [[Preeti Hemant]][Detecting Suspicious Accounts in Online Social Networks]):

 ![](images/cluster_detection_pipeline.png)